Supported and Unsupported Operations for Autotask Synchronization

 Follow this guide to map your CloudCockpit Offers to Autotask Recurring Services.
 Integrating CloudCockpit with your Autotask Instance requires mapping each Offer, acquired by your Customers, to the corresponding Autotask Services with matching Terms ...

-• Map Existing Subscriptions to Autotask
+• Map existing subscriptions to Autotask